asifraja/metatrader-devops/README.md

 # metatrader-devops

-cd build

-Setup your path to the directory where yuor repo is cloned to get command line and build system to compile mql source code.
-Also update the path of your MT4 & MT5 root folders in the mt4-compile.bat/mt5-compile.bat files
+Setup your env's path to the build directory where your repo is cloned to get command line and build system to compile mql source code.

 ## MT4 Setup